jboss-fuse/quickstarts/fuse/sap-trfc-server-fuse/README.md

 1. Change your working directory to the `sap-trfc-server-fuse` directory.
 * Run `mvn clean install` to build the quick start.
 * In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component.
+* In the JBoss Fuse console, run `install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component.
 Note the bundle number for the component bundle returned by this command.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/sap-trfc-server-fuse` to install the quick start.
+* In the JBoss Fuse console, run `install -s mvn:org.jboss.quickstarts.fuse/sap-trfc-server-fuse` to install the quick start.
 Note the bundle number for the quick start returned by this command.
 * In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
 * Invoke the camel route from SAP by running the `ZBAPI_FLCUST_CREATEFROMDATA` program.
 * In the console observe the request received by the endpoint.